Haji Mohammad Danesh

-Hajee Mohammad Danesh (1900 – 28 June 1986) was a Bangladeshi politician and communist activist born in the British India.
+Hajee Mohammad Danesh (1900 – 28 June 1986) was a Bangladeshi politician and communist activist born in British India.

 Early life

 Hajee Mohammad Danesh was born to a Bengali Muslim peasant family in the village of Sultanpur in the Dinajpur district of what was then the Bengal Presidency of British India, and now a part of Bangladesh.
 Danesh studied at the Aligarh Muslim University, where he obtained a master's degree in history in 1931.
 He also earned a degree in law in 1932 and joined the bar of the Dinajpur district court.

 Communist activism

 In the 1930s, Danesh became active in the communist organisations of Bengal, especially the Bengal provincial organisation of the Communist Party of India.
-He was arrested twice, in 1938 and 1942, by the government of Bengal for his participation in the Tebhaga movement, an agitation in northern Bengal against zamindars landlords for landless peasants and sharecroppers who sought a greater share of the yield, most of which was surrendered to the zamindars.
+He was arrested twice, in 1938 and 1942, by the government of Bengal for his participation in the Tebhaga movement, an agitation in northern Bengal against zamindars (landlords) and in support of landless peasants and sharecroppers who sought a greater share of the yield, most of which they had to surrender to the zamindars.
 Danesh was one of the few Muslim communist leaders of the struggle, and worked to mobilise the Muslim peasantry in favour of the movement.
 In 1945, he joined the All India Muslim League, but was later expelled for his participation in the continuing Tebagha movement, and re-arrested by the Bengal government in 1946.
 After the partition of India and Bengal in 1947, Danesh remained in his home district of Dinajpur, which fell in Muslim-majority East Bengal, which became part of the newly created Muslim state of Pakistan.
 Danesh briefly left active politics, to work as a professor of law at the Dinajpur Surendranath College.